SLSTP-2018/shab/README.md

        extend troposphere arm.
 Otherwise, retract it.
     6. If within stratosphere sample range (15000-16000 metres), extend stratosphere arm.
 Otherwise, retract it.

+## Important Caveats

+The L12-100-210-6-S Actuonix linear actuators we used do not report their current position to the Arduino, nor do they report any data whatsoever.
+These actuator simply extend upon receiving a 5V current and retract upon receiving a -5V current.
+We would recommend using a different actuator controller (the "-S" in the product code), but should you choose to use this same model, be aware of some oddities in the code.
+The Arduio only estimates whether or not the actuator is extended based on how long the actuators take to extend and retract (~26 seconds under no load).
+Our actuator extends for 23 seconds to prevent it from fallign off the rails of our specific setup.
+You may need to adjust this number for your needs.

+Furthermore, and *very importantly*, the Arduino will write that the actuators were extended during the sampling altitudes regardless of actual deployment since it simply cannot know if deployment was successful.
+Thus, other means--such as camera--should be used to confirm linear actuator deployment.